One version of the NLP story

 Their first book was the two-volume Structure of Magic I and II.
 (Incidentally, Structure I is believed to be mainly John's doctrinal thesis on Linguistics.
 This may account for it being, without any doubt, the most 'challenging' and off-putting of the NLP books.

-Their productivity and creativity during this first years from 1971 to 1976 is quite amazing.
+Their productivity and creativity during these early years from 1971 to 1976 is quite amazing.

 They were developing new ideas and insights, experimenting with the material, running informal workshops and writing both The Structure or Magic I & II plus Patterns of the Hypnotic Techniques of Milton H. Erickson, MD Volume 1.
 This was published in 1975 and is their initial model of Erickson's use of language.
 'Erickson' Volume 2 followed in 1977.